emilsjolander/StickyListHeaders/README.md

 StickyListHeaders
 =================

-StickyListHeaders is an android library that makes it easy to integrate section headers in your ListView.
-These section headers stick to the top like in the new people app of android 4.0 Ice cream sandwich.
+StickyListHeaders is an Android library that makes it easy to integrate section headers in your `ListView`.
+These section headers stick to the top like in the new people app of Android 4.0 Ice Cream Sandwich.
 This behavior is also found in lists with sections on iOS devices (If you just want section header but not that they stick to the top, this feature can be turned off via xml).

-Use classes in library project, It is compatible with versions of android down to 2.1.
+Use classes in library project, It is compatible with versions of Android down to 2.1.
 (It will probably work down to 1.6 but i have not tested it) There is a test app in the downloads section which is just a compiled version of the sample project.